 Are you still using the word processor that came on your computer to write your stories?
 While that’s technically fine, (I’m sure it’s great for what it does), you could be doing so much more for yourself and your writing.
 Probably the best thing I ever did for my writing was buying Scrivener.

 Scrivener is, at its barest description, a word processor.
 But it’s so much more than that.
 It’s a corkboard, a file folder, a note taker, a photo album, an encyclopedia of your world.
 It has templates for fiction, research, recipes, and letters, as well as a blank template.

 Let’s take a look under the hood using my own novel, Magic Beans:

 (If you can’t see the detail, go ahead and zoom in (Control +).
 The resolution will hold.)

 All the buttons, tabs, colours, sidebars look overwhelming, I know.
 It took me a good couple of hours to get through it myself, but luckily, for people who aren’t stubborn DIY-ers, there are YouTube tutorials and a handy manual.
-I myself will be filming a walkthrough soon, if you want to hear me tell you personally.
+I myself might film a walkthrough, someday, if you want to hear me tell you personally.